-Example of application (1/2) Neutron production by spallation, aimed are replacing neutron reactors
+Application of linacs (ex.
+1/2) Neutron production by spallation, aimed are replacing neutron reactors

-- Flux, in modern research reactors, typically: 10 /cm/s - From spallation sources, i.e., accelerators : 10 /cm/s
+- Flux, in modern research reactors, typically: 1015 /cm2/s - From spallation sources, i.e., accelerators : 1017 /cm2/s

 A greater flux reduces the time required to conduct an experiment.